Eugène de Beauharnais

 Eugène Rose de Beauharnais (/fr/; 3 September 1781 – 21 February 1824) was a French statesman and military officer who served in the French Revolutionary and Napoleonic Wars.
 Through the second marriage of his mother, Joséphine de Beauharnais, he was the stepson of Napoleon Bonaparte.
 Under the French Empire, he also became Napoleon's adopted son (but not the heir to the imperial throne).
+Consequently, he signed his name "Eugène Napoléon".
 He was Viceroy of the Kingdom of Italy under his stepfather, from 1805 to 1814, and commanded the Army of Italy during the Napoleonic Wars.
 Historians consider him one of Napoleon's most able relatives.

 Family

-Eugène Rose de Beauharnais was born in Paris on 3 September 1781 as the son of Viscount Alexandre de Beauharnais and Marie-Josèphe Rose Tascher de la Pagerie (future empress Josephine), both born in the French colony of Martinique.
-His parents separated when Eugène was three years old.
+Eugène Rose de Beauharnais was born in Paris on 3 September 1781 the son of Viscount Alexandre de Beauharnais and Marie-Josèphe Rose Tascher de la Pagerie (future empress Josephine), both born in the French colony of Martinique.
+Eugène's parents separated when he was three years old.
 At the age of five, Eugène was entrusted to his father's care and attended various boarding schools.
 His father served as a general during the early Revolutionary Wars.
 After losing the Siege of Mainz, he was imprisoned and executed by guillotine on 23 July 1794, a few days before the fall of Maximilien Robespierre and the end of the Reign of Terror.